anassBelcaid/CS311/_announcements/2021-11-20-homework-mainApplication.md

     - Select Row
     - Select Col
     - Delete cell content.
+4. Add the code for reading a **Csv** file in your spreadsheet.
+5. Add the **actions** to show the most **five** recent files.
-4. Share your experience in creating the second application using the **designer**.
+6. Share your experience in creating the second application using the **designer**.

-> The due date for this homework is Sunday 04/12/2021  at 20:00
+> The due date for this homework is Sunday 19/12/2021  at 20:00

 > Happy coding!!